awsdocs/amazon-chime-sdk-developer-guide/doc_source/join-chime-meeting.md

 *Allowed values* – `LEG-A`
 *Required* – No
 *Default value* – `ParticipantTag` of the invoked `callLeg` Ignored if you specify `CallId`

+**MeetingId**
+*Description* – A valid Amazon Chime SDK meeting ID associated with the `JoinToken`\.
+If the meeting was created using an API in the [Amazon Chime](https://docs.aws.amazon.com/chime/latest/APIReference/API_Operations_Amazon_Chime.html) namespace, the meeting ID is not required\.
+If the meeting was created using an API in the [Amazon Chime SDK Meetings](https://docs.aws.amazon.com/chime/latest/APIReference/API_Operations_Amazon_Chime_SDK_Meetings.html) namespace, the meeting ID is required\.
+The meeting is joined using the API endpoint used to create the meeting\.
+*Allowed values* – A valid meeting ID\.
+*Required* – No\.
+*Default value* – None\.

 The SIP media application always invokes a Lambda function after running this action\.
 It returns either the `ACTION_SUCCESSFUL` or `ACTION_FAILED` invocation event types\.
 The following example shows a successful invocation event structure\.